Gen1Code/CluedoLAN/README.md

 How to Play
 Space bar - Roll the Dice
-S - Use secret passageway
+S - Use Secret Passageway
 Arrow Keys - Move Around

 There is an original variation of Cluedo have fun.